Reactive silicon dioxide

 Decorate the surface

-Let us add hydrogen atoms to the cracked silica, and measure how the system evolves with time.
+In ambient conditions, some of the surface \(\text{SiO}_2\) atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms \(sulpizi2012silica\).
+Let us add hydrogen atoms randomly to the cracked silica and observe how the system evolves over time.

 Next to RelaxSilica/ and Deform/, create a folder, and call it Decorate/.
 Then, let us modify the previously generated data file silica-deformed.data and make space for a third atom type.
 Copy silica-deformed.data from the Deform/ folder, and modify the first lines as follow: